Hailed as one of the world’s most beautiful train trips, the Kandy to Ella train was a highlight of our trip to Sri Lanka.

 At the train station, we bargained with a tuk-tuk driver to zip us up to our Ella hotel – checking in just in time to catch a brilliant sunset.

 Where to stay in Ella?
-Read our hotel reviews: 15 Gorgeous Places to Stay in Sri Lanka
+Read our hotel reviews of 15 gorgeous places to stay in Sri Lanka (including in Ella)

 Kandy to Ella train schedule